Minty-Water-Ltd/CoreDataHelper/README.md

 /// Create a new context to use for the deletion, we always use the 'privateQueueContext' to handle database changes.
 This will merge change back into the persistent store coordinator. let context = CoreDataStack.privateQueueContext()

-do {

 let objectToDelete = /// Your Object...

 /// Delete the object:
 context.delete(objectToDelete)

 /// Save the changes, we don't supply a completion handler here:
 CoreDataStack.defaultStack.saveContext(context)

-} catch {

-    /// Handle any errors:
-    print(error)
-}

 ```